THREE RULES OF EXECUTOR LIABILITY FOR DEBTS OF AN ESTATE

 The executor is personally liable for all debts that the executor incurs after the death of the deceased.
 For instance, if the executor hires movers, accountants, or lawyers to assist with the estate, then the executor is responsible for ensuring that those debts are paid.

 There is nothing wrong with the deceased leaving a few unpaid bills at death.
-However, too much debt can spell trouble for a prospective executor.
+However, too much debt can make administering the estate very difficult for a prospective executor.

 It is very important for a prospective executor to get a clear picture of the debts and assets of the deceased as quickly as possible and before going any further with the estate.
 Some estate debts are easily handled, and some are a potential nightmare for the executor so you must be careful.